gerardroche/sublime-phpunit/README.md

 **phpunit.color_scheme**

+The colour scheme to use for test results.

 Type: `string|null`

 Default: `Packages/phpunit/color-schemes/monokai.hidden-tmTheme`

-The colour scheme to use for test results.

-Set to null for no colour scheme.

 The bundled schemes are: